 So I’m home and finally feeling almost normal again after attending and speaking at the 2013 Digital PM Summit hosted by Happy Cog.

-I presented my talk Vice Versa Client Management and you can check out the slides and feedback on Storify.
+I presented my talk Vice Versa Client Management.

 Check out the Flickr group to see a few pictures from the event.

-Here’s a tiny video taken just before I was about to start my talk i.e. here is a video taken by a man pissing his little bitch pants.
+Here’s a tiny video, taken just before I was about to start my talk i.e. here is a video taken by a man absolutely terrified.

 How was it?
 Well, it was, yes I’m going to actually say it, here goes…